Raheem Sterling is one of the world's best players, says former Liverpool and England team-mate Daniel Sturridge

-Raheem Sterling is one of the world's best players who doesn’t get the credit he deserves, says former Liverpool and England team-mate Daniel Sturridge.
+Raheem Sterling is one of the world's best players who does not get the credit he deserves, says former Liverpool and England team-mate Daniel Sturridge.

 The Manchester City forward has put a frustrating end to his domestic campaign behind him to become a key component in England's Euro 2020 charge - so far scoring three goals in the tournament.